THE SYRIAN SERIES, DAY 2

 OILY MARY

-I wouldn’t be the most religious person but the views from the top were a highlight.
-With such history comes many bizarre tales.
-One of which I heard at the bottom of the stairs where a column of rebar was assembled.
-“Word is” that someone left their bottle of oil at this very spot and upon lifting it, a figure if the Virgin Mary appeared.
-It’s still here as you can see and I’m no one to say it didn’t happen but I’ll let you make up your own mind.
+I wouldn’t be the most religious person, but the views from the top were a highlight.
+With such a history comes many bizarre tales.
+One of which I heard at the bottom of the stairs, where a column of rebar was assembled.
+“Word is” that someone left their bottle of oil at this very spot, and upon lifting it, a figure of the Virgin Mary appeared.
+It’s still here, as you can see, and I’m no one to say it didn’t happen, but I’ll let you make up your own mind.

 RELATED READ: DIVING WITH GREAT WHITE SHARKS